san601/WannaGame-Freshman-2023/Ez_flag_checker_1.md

 ### Solution

-I really don't wanna write this because this chall is freaking annoying and time consuming.
+I really don't wanna write this because this chall is so annoying and time consuming.
 But anyway, here is the solution for you guys.

 Opening the python script, we see a lot of obfuscated stuffs.
 The first thing I'm gonna do is to rename all of this using "Find and Replace" feature on your favorite text editor.